 If you are familiar with websites like Kickstarter and Indiegogo, then you have already been exposed to this method of MVP validation.
 Essentially, these websites are just collections of peoples MVPs, whereas the validation and market response comes in the form of peoples interests via contributions to the campaign.

 One of the greatest appeals of this method is that it combines the advantages of both validated learning and fundraising for product development.
 So not only are you raising funds (arguably an essential part of new product development) but you also find yourself with a captive audience of highly interested (and invested) early adopters who also have a stake in the success of your product.
-This a great way to not only receive continuous feedback but can also help spread word-of-mouth.
+This a great way that will often be used by an MVP Development company to not only receive continuous feedback but can also help spread word-of-mouth.

 Not unlike Crowdfunding, Pre-Order pages have proven a very effective way to validate your MVP, often, before you even build it.